balena-io/docs/pages/installing/gettingStarted-BBB.md

 ## Running Code On Your Device

 A good first project is our [Analog Signal Logger][example_app] project.
-This simple node project reads analog signals from pin `P9_33` every 3 seconds and pulish it to your resin.io logs panel.
+This simple node project reads analog signals from pin `P9_33` every 3 seconds and publish it to your resin.io logs panel.

 To clone the project, run the following in a terminal: